 But I was quite disappointed that it wasn’t brought up as much.
 The beginning of Mindhunter was promising and I thought the panic attacks would intervene with Holden’s life much more.
 You know, just like panic disorder does.

 As someone who suffers from panic disorder, it did bring up many unpleasant memories.
 But it’s not like Mindhunter ever put up some trigger warnings.
-To have “just” two panic attack during that long period of time and for them to be triggered in only stressful situations is my dream, to be honest.
+To have “just” two panic attacks during that long period of time and for them to be triggered in only stressful situations is my dream, to be honest.
 The real-life panic disorder is ridiculous and makes no sense.
-I could be standing in a shower when I start to panic, I could be on a bus to my job when I start to panic or I can even wake up in the middle of the night panicking.
+I could be standing in a shower when I start to panic, I could be on a bus to my job when I start to panic, or I can even wake up in the middle of the night panicking.
 And that’s not something you can fix with one pill.

 As they say, it feels much worse than it actually is.